-Process and Engagement Ref no. Policy /Objective Objectives/ Target Monitoring Indicators Data Achievement Score Review Commentary Scottish Pilot Example 8.1 Processing Agreements Number of processing agreements and within agreed time scales 6 applications with processing agreements, 50% within agreed timeframe.
+Toolkit theme: Process & Engagement Ref No. Policy/Objective Objective /Target Monitoring indicators Data Score Review commentary Scottish pilot example 8.1 Processing Agreements Number of processing agreements and within agreed time scales 6 applications with processing agreements, 50% within agreed timeframe.
 Illustrative score: 2 No target to measure against, therefore difficult to allocate a score.
 Judgement could be used as to whether 50% was poor or fair.
-Scottish Pilot Example 8.2 Quality of Service and Engagement Case Study 1: Customer Engagement Sessions Planning and Environment Service hosted a Customer Engagement session which local agents and developers from across the area were invited to attend.
+8.2 Quality of Service and Engagement Case Study 1: Customer Engagement Sessions Planning and Environment Service hosted a Customer Engagement session which local agents and developers from across the area were invited to attend.
 Prior to the meeting, we contacted attendees about particular issues or concerned they wished to raise.
 The event was well attended and received positive feedback.
 Qualitative judgement could be used to allocate a score - or consider a Customer Engagement survey around the engagement sessions.

-Scottish Pilot Example 8.3 Governance Case Study 5: Building Positive Working Relationships and Resolving Conflict Requests for changes to design/layout - work collaboratively in a way that leads to high quality development, where designing streets principles have been incorporated Requests for assistance - Planners acted as the central point of contact in fielding the concerns and also took the lead on feeding back to the residents whilst individual officers also made direct contact on occasion.
+Toolkit theme: Process & Engagement Ref No. Policy/Objective Objective /Target Monitoring indicators Data Score Review commentary 8.3 Governance Case Study 5: Building Positive Working Relationships and Resolving Conflict Requests for changes to design/layout - work collaboratively in a way that leads to high quality development, where designing streets principles have been incorporated Requests for assistance - Planners acted as the central point of contact in fielding the concerns and also took the lead on feeding back to the residents whilst individual officers also made direct contact on occasion.
 Corrective action on breaches - Keen to resolving issues and to create good neighbour relations.
 Abbreviated.
 Illustrative score: 4 Evidence is of a positive relationship, and effort to implement improvements.
 Therefore, a qualitative judgement can be made on this being a good achievement.
-Scottish Pilot Example 8.4 Continuous Improvement Case Study 13: Planning Improvement Plan 2018 - 2021 Delivery included Setting up a dedicated Improvement Team to speed up progress.
-Recruitment to additional posts and alignment of staff resources to address priorities Revised Scheme of Delegation to making decision making more efficient Addressing issues in time taken to prepare legal agreements.
-Illustrative: 4 Evidence of positive steps to make improvements.
+8.4 Continuous Improvement Case Study 13: Planning Improvement Plan 2018 -2021 Delivery included • Setting up a dedicated Improvement Team to speed up progress. • Recruitment to additional posts and alignment of staff resources to address priorities • Revised Scheme of Delegation to making decision making more efficient • Addressing issues in time taken to prepare legal agreements.
+Illustrative: score 4 Evidence of positive steps to make improvements.
 A qualitative judgement can be made on this being a good achievement.
 Survey of staff and customers could provide further evidence.

-For more information about this paper www.rtpi.org.uk
+For more information about this paper, visit:

+www.rtpi.org.uk

-RTPI - Royal Town Planning Institute policy@rtpi.org.uk Tel: 020 7929 9494
+RTPI - Royal Town Planning Institute policy@rtpi.org.uk OR research@rtpi.org.uk

+Tel: 020 7929 9494